In this article

 The effects of alcohol will be different according to your BAC levels.

 If you have a BAC between 0.01-0.03, you might feel a bit more euphoric (or happy).
 You may even shed inhibitions.
+This is the lowest measurable level of alcohol in your bloodstream.

 However, the feeling will not last.
 As the BAC level increases, alcohol’s effects become more intense.
 With a BAC between 0.16-0.20, you may experience dysphoric (unsatisfied) sensations and nausea.
 You may be disoriented, slurring your words and losing your balance.